 Traffic lights with additional section

-Traffic lights can be equipped with additional sectional sections with arrows or arrow contours.
+Traffic lights can also be equipped with additional sectional sections with arrows or arrow outlines.
 They regulate the movement of traffic in one direction or another.
-Such traffic lights work, according to traffic rules, as follows: the outline of the arrows on all signals of a conventional three-color traffic light means that its action extends only in one indicated direction.
+According to traffic regulations, such traffic lights operate as follows: the contours of the arrows on all signals of a conventional three-color traffic light mean that its action extends only in one indicated direction.

 Reversible traffic lights